-We recently hosted an informational happy hour here at the Momentic office in Milwaukee’s Third Ward where we talked about how important it is to incorporate SEO strategies when building a new site or redesigning an old site.
+We recently hosted an informational happy hour here at the Momentic office in Milwaukee’s Third Ward where we talked about how important it is to incorporate SEO strategies when building a new site, redesigning an old site or migrating platforms.

 Being an SEO-centric agency, we’ve been contacted by a good number of potential clients after their new websites have launched.
 One of the first things we do before putting together a proposal is look at their Google Analytics data – and it’s very sad when their organic traffic looks like this: